dbdimitrov/BingleSeq/README.md

 ## About
-BingleSeq provides a comprehesnive solution to both Bulk and scRNA-Seq, as such it is best to look at BingleSeq as two separate parts.
+BingleSeq provides a comprehesnive solution to both Bulk and scRNA-Seq analyses, as such it is best to look at BingleSeq as two separate parts.